tale-toul/OCP4AzureIPI/README.md

   Enter a value: yes
 ```
-Alternatively if the variables were defined in a file called *infra_vars* use a commnad like:
+Alternatively if the variables were defined in a file called *infra_vars* use a command like:
 ```
 $ cat infra_vars
 cluster_name = "bell"